transloadit/uppy-server/README.md

 # instead (e.g Nginx).
 export UPPYSERVER_IMPLICIT_PATH="/SERVER/PATH/TO/WHERE/UPPY/SERVER/LIVES"

+# camma separated client hosts to whitlelist by the server
+# if not specified, the server would allow any host
+export UPPY_ENDPOINTS="localhost:3452,uppy.io"

 # To enable redis session storage
 # and enable upload progress storage
 export UPPYSERVER_REDIS_URL="REDIS URL"